Pig Skins

 Just fried pig skins - crunchy as can be.

-other spellings: pork rinds, fried pig skin, skins, bag of pig skins from the store, eatin’ pig skins at the ballgame, and hot sauce on pig skins
+variations: pork rinds, fried pig skin, skins, bag of pig skins from the store, eatin’ pig skins at the ballgame, hot sauce on pig skins

 ★ Don’t mix up pig skins with cracklins.
 Pig skins are puffed and airy, usually from store-bought bags.
 Cracklins are denser and meatier, often made fresh after hog-killin’ or lard rendering. ★